Making the most of your conference experience

 Use the following resources to plan your schedule:

 - Conference App information – The OSBA Conference app includes the most up-to-date information about learning sessions, keynote speakers, the Student Achievement Fair, Trade Show exhibitors, maps, handouts and other helpful information.
 Users can create an account to use the app on multiple devices and create personalized schedules based on the sessions, exhibitors and events they wish to attend.
 Click the Login or Register button in the app’s menu, then create an account using your email address and a password you create.
 After your account is created, use the Login feature to view your personalized schedule and notes on any device.
-New this year, attendees can log in to the app to track their Certificate of Attendance credits and download their certificate or play the Trade Show Badge Game.
-You must be logged in to the app to play the Trade Show Badge Game, which replaces the Passport Stamping Stations.
+New this year, attendees can log in to the app to track their Certificate of Attendance credits and download their certificate.

 - Check out the Conference FAQ for additional information.